csc-training/summerschool/gpu-hip/p2pcopy/README.md

 Benchmark memory copies with and without peer to peer device access with HIP using two GPUs, and try doing the same with OpenMP.

 ## Part 1 - HIP
 Skeleton code [hip-p2pcopy.cpp](hip-p2pcopy.cpp) tests peer to peer device access between two GPUs by doing a series of memory copies.
-The test is evaluated after calling `hipDeviceEnablePeerAccess()` and `hipDeviceEnablePeerAccess()`.
+The test is evaluated after calling `hipDeviceEnablePeerAccess()` and `hipDeviceDisablePeerAccess()`.
 The program prints calculated bandwith and time for both cases.
 On a CUDA platform, there should be a difference in results, whereas on an AMD platform there is none.
 In order to make the code work, you need to fix the missing parts marked with
 TODOs.

 ## Part 2 - OpenMP